someobserver/recurgence/pathologies/index.md

 Whether the system is an individual mind, a cultural movement, an institution, or an artificial intelligence, the breakdown patterns follow identical geometric signatures, because they all emerge from the same field equations.

-Recurgent Field Theory models the taxonomy, organized into four fundamental categories of three breakdown modes each.
+Recurgent Field Theory models their taxonomy, organized into four fundamental categories of three breakdown modes each.
 Their orthogonality results from the [Semantic Mass equation](/math/05-semantic-mass/):

 $$M(p,t) = D(p,t) \cdot \rho(p,t) \cdot A(p,t)$$